Koszul duality for Coxeter groups: Introduction

 \subsection{Acknowledgements}

 The results in this paper are the realization of a project initiated with Pramod Achar, Shotaro Makisumi and Geordie Williamson.
 We thank them for very helpful discussions at various stages of its completion, and for their contributions in the formulation of several key ideas.
 This work also owes much to the work of Noriyuki Abe~\cite{abe1,abe2}, which provided the necessary ingredients to generalize the approach used in~\cite{amrw2}.
+We thank an anonymous referee for helpful comments.

 A large part of our work was accomplished during a visit of the second author in Clermont-Ferrand funded by CIMPA-ICTP fellowships program ``Research in Pairs'' and ERC.